cloud-computing-utec/final-project/README.md

 ## Application definition
 This app will emulate a transactional system, in which users possess a monetary balance and are capable of performing transactions that will alter this balance.

+## Functionalities
+This is a event-driven software,a Software design in which the flow of execution and program actions are primarily driven by events, such as user interaction, changes in data, or external signals.

 ## Technical details
 Following all the requirements given by the project outline, this project is intended to be developed with: